 On the trail, which follows the lakeside, you’ll pass by the Bled Tennis Club, the Bled Campsite, and the entrance to Ojstrica/Osjonica trail (see #8).
 Covered by trees, it’s also a great way for people-watching, as locals and tourists alike can be found chatting, exercising, or hanging out on the trail.

 In the summertime, there’s no better way to enjoy the lake than by taking a dip in it.
 Put on your swimsuit and jump right in, or simply sunbathe on a nearby shore.
 While there is a trail that runs the entire perimeter of the lake (with several outlets to walk right up to the late), the only designated swimming area is Grajsko kopališče, the castle bathing area.
-Beware, though – this area gets super crowded during the summer!
+Beware, this is one of the top things to do in Lake Bled in the Summer – this area gets super crowded!

 If you’re looking for an extra challenge, continue your hike up to Osjonica, another viewpoint that’s a bit higher up the mountain.
-Personally, I think the view from Ojstrica is better, but it’s a fun activity to try out both viewpoints and decide for yourself.
+Personally, I think the view of Lake Bled from Ojstrica is better, but it’s a fun activity to try out both viewpoints and decide for yourself.

-9. Rent a Bike and Ride Through the City
+9. Rent a Bike and Ride Through Bled

 If you’re a fan of outdoor sports, one interesting thing about Bled is that you can hit the slopes year round.
 During wintertime, the nearby slopes at Straža are available and open to skiiers of all levels.
 Perhaps one of the weirdest things to do in Lake Bled, in the summer, there’s a toboggan track where visitors can slide down those same slopes!
 Either way, if you’re hoping to rush down a hill at lightning speed, Bled’s got you covered, no matter what time of year it is.